Sexual health and HIV

 Abortions are simpler and safer the earlier they are carried out.
 For more information go to the NHS website.

 You will be seen in person for your HIV appointments.

 If you prefer to have a telephone consultation, please call 01689 866622 or email and we will see if this is possible.
 If you require blood tests, it is likely we will still need to see you in person.

 New patient appointments

 If you have had a test showing you have HIV, you can refer yourself to us.
 Please call 01689 866622 or email.
 If you email, please include your name, contact details, date of birth, and the date that you took the test.
 Your GP or other healthcare provider can also refer you.

-If you have an urgent sexual health or HIV-related query please call us Monday to Friday during our usual opening hours (see below) on 01689 866622.
+If you have an urgent sexual health or HIV-related query please call us Monday to Friday during our usual opening hours (see above) on 01689 866622.

 If you need urgent or emergency support outside of our openingl hours, contact your GP, NHS 111, or go to your local urgent care centre or emergency department.

 You can email us with any non-urgent queries and we aim to respond to you within 24 hours, during our usual clinic hours.